Keyboard shortcuts

 varta_recovery_refused_total{reason="..."}counterRecovery commands NOT spawned because of a structural safety gate.
 Only reason currently defined: unauthenticated_transport (stalled slot’s pinned origin was NetworkUnverified and the operator did not enable UDP-origin recovery).
 Emitted at zero on every scrape.

-varta_origin_conflict_totalcounterBeats dropped because the slot’s pinned transport origin disagreed with the beat’s origin (first-origin-wins).
+varta_origin_conflict_totalcounterBeats dropped because the beat’s transport origin was weaker than the slot’s pinned origin.
 Non-zero values indicate either operator misconfiguration (same pid emitted from two transports) or an active spoofing attempt.

 Trust model summary